crflanigan/IronPath/README.md

-# 💪 ActiveLife / "IronPath" Workout Tracker
+# 💪 IronPath Workout Tracker

 A sleek, full-stack workout tracker app designed for lifters who want an intuitive calendar-based UI, personalized workout history, and frictionless progress tracking.
 Built with React, TypeScript, Tailwind, ShadCN, and Express — with a focus on smart scheduling, responsive UI, and persistent local and server-side data.